camunda/zeebe-process-test/README.md

 ### Spring support

+> [!Note]
+> Spring support with Zeebe Process Test uses the community-supported Spring Zeebe SDK.
+> Spring support is not available for Camunda 8.6+.

 If you use the Spring framework or Spring Boot and you want to write tests, please use `spring-zeebe-test` as a wrapper around this library.
 This will hook everything into the Spring lifecycle.
 See [Spring Zeebe: Writing test cases](https://github.com/camunda-community-hub/spring-zeebe#writing-test-cases) for details.

 ### Annotation